 Health effects of HIIT training

-Cardiovascular health – As with all forms of exercise, HIIT training performed on a periodic basis helps lead to a healthy heart and circulatory system, lowering blood pressure and reducing heart rate.
+As with all forms of exercise, HIIT training performed on a periodic basis helps lead to a healthy heart and circulatory system.
+You can also lower blood pressure and reduce your heart rate.

 HIIT for beginners

-An individual new to exercise would usually consider a form of continuous exercise such as running or another cardiovascular exercise for 40 minutes before looking to try HIIT.
-Due to the intense nature of HIIT, a basic level of fitness is first required in order to stop the individual from becoming fatigued and unable to complete the workout.
+An individual new to exercise would usually consider a form of continuous exercise before looking to try HIIT.
+An example of this would be running or another cardiovascular exercise for 40 minutes.
+Due to the intense nature of HIIT, a basic level of fitness is first required.
+This should stop the individual from becoming fatigued and unable to complete the workout.

-Once an individual has a basic level of fitness, they can consider implementing more intense phases to the exercise, For example, an individual running on a treadmill can increase the machine intensity for 30 seconds, decrease the speed, back to moderate exercise and then increase speed again.
+Once an individual has a basic level of fitness, they can consider implementing more intense phases to the exercise.
+For example, an individual running on a treadmill can increase the machine intensity for 30 seconds.
+They can then decrease the speed back to moderate exercise, and then increase speed again.

-A participant looking to get back into a regular exercise routine having recently recovered from an injury may want to start out with another training method or avoid HIIT altogether in order to avoid aggravating an injury or overtraining and causing themselves harm.
+Someone who has recently recovered from an injury and is looking to get back into a regular exercise routine may want to start out with another training method.
+Or perhaps avoid HIIT altogether.
+That way, they can avoid aggravating an injury or overtraining, causing themselves harm.

 The Healthy Hub HIIT Workout

-Reece does a HIIT workout 5 times a week and completes it fasted in the morning to create a calorie deficit.
-He does an incline treadmill sprint for a total time of 30 mins, which consists of 30seconds of work followed by 30 seconds of rest, 30 times.
+Reece does a HIIT workout 5 times a week.
+He completes it first in the morning, to create a calorie deficit.
+He does an incline treadmill sprint for a total time of 30 mins.
+This consists of 30 seconds of work followed by 30 seconds of rest, 30 times.

-Reece’s recommendation is to warm up for 5-10 mins by a light jog and stretching and during the jog work out your maximum sprint which you can hold for 30 seconds at an incline of 5% to set yourself up for the HIIT training.
-You can also do it on a flat treadmill however an incline will burn more calories and will support the knees better during the exercise.
+Reece’s recommendation is to warm up for 5-10 mins.
+Perhaps try a light jog and stretching.
+During the jog, work out the maximum sprint you can hold for 30 seconds at an incline of 5% to set yourself up for the HIIT training.
+You can also do it on a flat treadmill.
+However an incline will burn more calories and will support the knees better during the exercise.
 Aim for your heart rate to be at 70-90% of your max heart rate when completing the HIIT workout to gain optimal results.